alexsavio/hansel/README.md

 This week I grew tired of it and decided to make a representation of a structured folder tree in a string and access it the most easy way.

-If you look at the folder structure above I have: the root directory from where it is hanging, then I have an identifier (in this case a subject identification), then a session identification and a data type (in this case an image type).
+If you look at the folder structure above I have:
+- the root directory from where it is hanging: `...data/raw`,
+- many identifiers (in this case a subject identification), e.g., `0040000`,
+- session identification, `session_1` and
+- a data type (in this case an image type), `anat_1` and `rest_1`.

-With hansel I can represent the folder structure like this:
+With `hansel` I can represent this folder structure like this:

 ```python
 from hansel import Crumb